-Loose stools often accompanied by more frequent defaecation in dogs is known as canine diarrhoea.
-It also happens in other species but because dogs are such scavengers by nature, it is more common in this species.
+Loose stools often accompanied by a too frequent defecation in dogs, is known as canine diarrhoea.
+Canine diarrhoea also occurs in other species but because dogs are such scavengers by nature, it is more common in them.

-Sometimes, intervention is required, so if your dog is clearly unwell, go to your vet!
+Sometimes though, intervention is required.
+If your dog is clearly unwell, go to your vet!

 Worms In Canines

 Gluten is another common allergen.
-It is found in most dog biscuits, where cereals are used as cheap ingredients which are totally inappropriate for dogs or cats.
+It is found in most dog biscuits, where cereals are used as cheap fillers.
+These are totally inappropriate for dogs and cats.

 Canine Diarrhoea - The Natural Treatment

 If your dog has had diarrhoea for ages, it might take longer to get back to normal than after an acute episode of diarrhoea, but persist!

 Treatment comprises of several stages.

 The first thing to do is to give the gut a rest.
 To this end I recommend 24 hours with no food at all.
 However access to clean, filtered or bottled water is essential at all times.

 It is best to start the treatment regime straight away so as well as giving the gut a rest, you’ll be providing a calming anti-inflammatory to soothe the gut lining, an adsorbant to grab hold of the toxins and take them out of the body and a good source of probiotics to recolonize the gut with healthy bacteria.